• Skip to primary navigation

 Ground Covers Under Pine Trees

 If you have pine trees in your backyard, you may notice that it’s mostly barren underneath with just a pile of pine needles and not much else.
 Most grass won’t grow under pine trees due to the acidity in the tree roots and the constant shade.
-If you’re like us and want to get some color underneath that barren pine tree we will cover what ground covers will grow under pine trees in this article.

 Ground covers provide attractive texture and color to your hard to grow areas in your backyard, like under pine trees.
 Many can have very colorful flowers growing from them.
 Ground covers are big plants with a lot of character.
 The following examples of ground covers are sure to delight whoever sees them.